The Fight for Tréon: Prologue

 Unlike Tariel, Volir’s ambitions had never included sprawling kingdoms or towers that scraped the clouds.
 His people were reclusive, content to spend insignificant lives in their little mountain villages and caves, abdicating their moral duty to help Tréon reach its full potential.
 And Volir wasn’t the least bit bothered by it; after all, their paltry ambition mirrored his.

-As much as Volir disappointed Tariel, Pelara was infinitely worse.
+As much as Volir disappointed him, Pelara was infinitely worse.
 Sitting nonchalantly, their sister wore the arrogant smirk that Tariel had grown to loathe.
 Since they were children, she’d always had a knack for getting under his skin, and she stayed there as long as possible.
 At this point, aggravating him was second-nature.
 Even her appearance annoyed him, as he had to admit she looked rather regal sitting cross-legged in her sleek, forest-green dress.
 Her bare arms were adorned with various woven bracelets, and a crown of purple flowers was nestled in her pearl-colored hair.

-Pelara met Tariel’s glare with a defiant smile.
+She met Tariel’s glare with a defiant smile.
 “Look, Volir, our beloved brother has at last grown tired of stroking his own ego and decided to join us.”

 Volir only grunted—maybe in approval, maybe to disagree, in any case unintelligibly—but Pelara wasn’t deterred.
 “The city has grown quite a bit, Tari.
 It’s just a shame your people couldn’t come up with anything more attractive than big gray buildings surrounded by smaller gray buildings.
 They really do take after you, don’t they?”